-How to set up a local S3 dropbox server?
+How to set up a MinIO (S3-compatible) dropbox server for file uploads

 For this example we assume the dropbox server has the IP 192.168.1.1